OWBaseWidget¶

 filter_none (bool) – If True any None values sent by workflow execution are implicitly converted to ‘remove’ notifications.
 When the value again changes to non-None the input is re-inserted into its proper position.

-New in version 4.13.0.
+Added in version 4.13.0.

-class orangewidget.widget.Output(name, type, id=None, doc=None, replaces=None, *, default=False, explicit=False, dynamic=True, auto_summary=None)[source]
+- class orangewidget.widget.Output(name, type, id=None, doc=None, replaces=None, *, default=False, explicit=False, dynamic=True, auto_summary=None)[source]¶

 Description of an output signal.